s-rosa/project-plan-evolution/README.md

 <br>Collaborators: Alex Coles, Bekki Connolly, Miguel Angel

 ## Project Description
 This challenge was set by Nplan, a UK-based software company which utilises machine learning and AI analytics to forecast outcomes of construction projects and mitigate risk.
+We had 2 days to work on it and deliver a solution.

 ## Problem Statement
 The client wanted to understand the impact of updates and changes to project schedule plans.
+This is critical to ensure projects are delivered on time.
+If some activities or milestones slip, project managers need to intervene to get their project back on schedule.
+Otherwise, the whole project can be delayed.

 ## Solution
 Our solution consists of a Power BI dashboard which provides a general overview of the activities and milestones required to complete a project.
 It allows to identify project delays early on and take immediate action to get the project back on schedule.
 The client can dive down and look at some of the specific information around activities and milestones including a list of tasks required to complete the project, an estimate of time that each task will take to complete, and task dependencies.